damianham/builder/README.md

-  `secret` varchar(255) NOT NULL COMMENT 'The users answer to the secret question for account recovery', `updated_at` TIMESTAMP COMMENT 'Rails convention - date time the record was last updated', `created_at` DATETIME COMMENT 'Rails convention - date time the record was initially created' ) COMMENT 'User are people who can login to the system and create interesting posts and witty comments';
+  `secret` varchar(255) NOT NULL COMMENT 'The users answer to the secret question for account recovery', `updated_at` TIMESTAMP COMMENT 'Rails convention - date time the record was last updated', `created_at` DATETIME COMMENT 'Rails convention - date time the record was initially created' ) COMMENT 'Users are people who can login to the system and create interesting posts and witty comments';

 create table `posts` (
   `id` int(10) NOT NULL AUTO_INCREMENT PRIMARY KEY,